Division of Greenway: History

-Boundaries
+Geography

+The division is located in the west and north-west suburbs of Sydney, traditionally been north and east portions of the Blacktown district.
+It currently also includes small portions of the Hills Shire areas.
+Suburbs and towns include Acacia Gardens, Box Hill, Gables, Glenwood, Kellyville Ridge, Kings Langley, Kings Park, Lalor Park, Nelson, Parklea, Rouse Hill, Stanhope Gardens, and The Ponds; as well as parts of Blacktown, Quakers Hill, Riverstone, Seven Hills and Schofields.

 Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.

-The division is located in the west and north-west suburbs of Sydney, traditionally been north and east portions of the Blacktown district.
-It currently also includes small portions of the former Holroyd Council, amalgamated into Cumberland City Council; and Parramatta Council areas.
-Suburbs and towns include Acacia Gardens, Girraween, Glenwood, Kellyville Ridge, Kings Langley, Kings Park, Lalor Park, Parklea, Seven Hills, Stanhope Gardens, and The Ponds; as well as parts of Blacktown, Pendle Hill, Prospect, Quakers Hill, Riverstone, Rouse Hill, Schofields, Toongabbie, and Vineyard.